iskarconsulting/google-cloud-run-template/README.md

 1. Initial provisioning (one time manual process) of the Infrastructure as Code (IaC) Seed resources - using the [Google / Terraform Bootstrap module](https://github.com/terraform-google-modules/terraform-google-bootstrap).
 1. Provisioning (repeatable GitHub Action) of the Google Cloud projects, Artifact Registry Repository and Cloud Run resources.
-1. Build, Push and Deployment (repeatable GitHub Action) of the web source code.
+1. Build, Push and Deployment (repeatable GitHub Action) of the website / API source code.

 ## Prerequisites